benjbuch/octo_waffle/part_02-data_structures.md

 Besides its usefulness for an object-oriented programming style, having a class associated to an object will cause functions such as `print(...)`, `plot(...)` and `summary(...)` to respond in an appropriate manner.
-Some functions operate only on objects of specific classes.
+Some functions accept only objects of specific classes.

-In RStudio, the class of an object is indicated in the ‘Environment’ pane.
+In RStudio, roughly speaking, the class of an object is shown next to its name in the ‘Environment’ pane.
 Note that `integer`, `double` and `complex` are of class `numeric`.

 > All objects in R can have additional “metadata” associated with them,
 > so-called ‘attributes’.
 Classes define which ‘attributes’ an object